Frequently Asked Questions

 The Class Representatives and Defendants agreed to a Settlement to avoid the cost and risk of further litigation, including a potential trial, and so that the Class Members can get payments in exchange for releasing Defendants from liability.
 The Settlement does not mean Defendants broke any laws and/or did anything wrong, and the Court did not decide which side was right.

-There are several important documents related to this case and the Settlement available to you here, including the Long-Form Notice, E-mail Notice, Complaints, Settlement Agreement, Opt-Out Form, order granting preliminary approval of the Settlement, and other important documents.
+There are several important documents related to this case and the Settlement available to you here, including the Long-Form Notice, E-mail Notice, Complaints, Settlement Agreement, Opt-Out Form, orders granting preliminary and final approval of the Settlement, and other important documents.

 Back To Top